Thirty-Fourth Sunday Cycle C, The Solemnity of Christ the King, Lord of the Universe

 • 2013 homily — Harmony by Stuart Kestenbaum

 We also remember that, in phrases of our time, Jericho was considered a “den of iniquity.”
-So, one abridged telling, as Fr Dennis points out below about our God, “Lover of Souls,” is that this amazing God loves each of us, anywhere, anytime.
+So, as Fr Dennis points out below in one abridged telling about our God, the “Lover of Souls,” is that this amazing God loves each of us, anywhere, anytime.
 And that is a reassuring thought.

 In 2016, we reflected on —